Carlosrincong/AWS-Solutions-Architect-Associate/IAM/README.md

 ### IAM Policies (Identity-based)
 Identity-based policies are managed and inline policies attached to IAM identities (users, groups to which users belong, or roles).
 ### Resource-based policies
 Resource-based policies grant permissions to the principal that is specified in the policy; hence, the principal policy element is required.
+Resources: S3, SQS, SNS, Lambda, Kinesis, so on.
 ### ACLs
 ACLs are **cross-account** permissions policies that grant permissions to the specified principal.
 ACLs cannot grant permissions to entities within the same account.